wmjordan/Codist/README.md

   ![Smart Bar](doc/smart-bar.png)

-Buttons on the *Smart Bar* changes according to contexts.
+Buttons on the *Smart Bar* changes according to your selection.

   ![Smart Bar](doc/smart-bar-2.png)